Provisional governorship of José Rondeau: Political crisis

-The struggle of political intentions between different factions, tne Unitarians, the supporters of Lavalleja and the supporters of Rivera, led to a political crisis that called into question Rondeau administration and finished with his resignation.
-One of the causes of the crisis was the growing presence in high positions of the government of the abrasilerados (supporters of Portuguese and later Brazillian occupation of Oriental Province during the Cisplatine regime).
+The struggle of political intentions between different factions, the Unitarians, the supporters of Lavalleja and the supporters of Rivera, led to a political crisis that called into question Rondeau administration and finished with his resignation.
+One of the causes of the crisis was the growing presence in high positions of the government of the abrasilerados (supporters of Portuguese and later Brazilian occupation of Oriental Province during the Cisplatine regime).
 This was set up first with a political strategy of oblivion and forgiveness towards Rivera and his allies, because until recently they had supported the province's annexation and occupation by the foreign government of the Empire of Portugal and later the Empire of Brazil, and to make peace with Lavalleja.
 On 25 August 1829 Rivera reached Montevideo and demanded the resignation of pro-Unitarian ministers Garzón and Muñoz, while Giró have already resigned.
 After these resignations on 27 August, Rondeau appointed Rivera as the "universal" Minister on 29 August, designating Lavalleja as the Chief of the Defense Staff of the Army.
 The Constitutional Assembly did not allowed the request to merge the Ministries under a single administration under the pretext of budget cutting, but allowed to merge the Ministries of War and Government.
 Therefore, Rivera was in charge of War, Foreign Relations and Government while Jacinto Acuña de Figueroa was in charge of the Ministry of Finance until 26 October, when he was replaced by Lucas Obes.
 Santiago Vázquez was designated as a diplomat after Argentina and Nicolás Herrera also as a diplomat but after Brazil.
 At this point, the highest positions in the Executive were under the hands of the abrasilerados, a situation that the Constitutional Assembly did not like due to their Unitarian leaders were displaced and Rivera gained the power and the control of finances.